-Minimal fire activity is expected, if the fire escapes current control lines it has the potential for a moderate rate of spread when in alignment with the wind and terrain.
-Suppression efforts
+The fire will continue to move in a east/southeast direction.
+If the fire escapes current control lines it has the potential for a moderate rate of spread when in alignment with the wind and

-12 hours: will be directed at life safety and property conservation.
+12 hours: terrain.
+Suppression efforts will be directed at life safety and property conservation.
 Steep terrain has created a challenge in gaining access to the fire.
 Fire has the potential to grow an additional 100 acres this operational period.